ansible-community/community-website/posts/archive/you-are-the-community.md

 with OpenStack knows that this is a tall order.
 Imagine having to stand up that platform over and over again on a daily basis.
-My focus was to find a way---a tool---that could help me do that, so I could focus on helping solve the customers\' true challenges.
+My focus was to find a way---a tool---that could help me do that, so I could focus on helping solve the customers' true challenges.
 Fast forward to now, and the decision to do it with Ansible still stands as the best choice hands down.